Geothermal Stocks List

 Mercury NZ |

-Mercury NZMercury NZ is a New Zealand electricity generation and retail company listed on the New Zealand Stock Exchange, operating one of the world's largest listed geothermal portfolios.
-The company's five geothermal stations – Rotokawa, Ngā Awa Pūrua, Ngā Tamariki, Kawerau, and Mōkai – deliver a combined geothermal installed capacity of about 520 MW following the commissioning of the Ngā Tamariki OEC5 expansion in early 2026, ranking Mercury among the world's leading geothermal operators by output.
+Mercury NZ is a New Zealand electricity generation and retail company listed on the NZX and ASX under ticker MCY, operating one of the world's largest listed geothermal portfolios.
+The company's five geothermal stations – Rotokawa, Ngā Awa Pūrua, Ngā Tamariki, Kawerau, and Mōkai – added a further 46 MW of geothermal capacity with the commissioning of the Ngā Tamariki OEC5 expansion in early 2026, ranking Mercury among the world's leading geothermal operators by output.
 Mercury is a mixed ownership model company, with the New Zealand Government holding a legislated minimum 51% shareholding.
 Mercury's complementary nine-station hydro system on the Waikato River delivers around 10% of New Zealand's total electricity, providing flexible renewable firming capacity alongside the company's high-capacity-factor geothermal baseload.
 The company retails electricity, gas, broadband, and mobile to approximately 578,000 electricity connections and around 906,000 total customer connections.
-It is actively growing its renewable pipeline – including the Kaiwera Downs Stage 2 and Kaiwaikawe wind farms under construction – targeting delivery of 3.5 TWh of new generation capacity by 2030. 🇳🇿 NZX
+It is actively growing its renewable pipeline – including the Kaiwera Downs Stage 2 and Kaiwaikawe wind farms under construction – targeting delivery of 3.5 TWh of new generation capacity by 2030. $5.69B

 Developer / IPP